xjtuiair-cag/Matterhorn/README.md

 ![logo](./assets/logo.png)

-Matterhorn is a general SNN framework based on PyTorch.
+Matterhorn is a neo general SNN framework based on PyTorch.

 ## 2 Installation